 So Now What?
 As we said our goodbyes for the moment, and went our separate ways, I reflected to myself about the gift I had just received from my four wise friends and what this information means for the rest of us.

 The fears my friends expressed painted a clear picture of how each of us can serve the seniors we know.
 It is a calling that each and every one of us can act on.
 Essentially what is required is to be present and to value the person in front of us.
 We need to demonstrate that we will always be there to support and care for them, even if their money runs out or their mind goes.
 That we will not grow impatient if they ask us to repeat ourselves and make a point to visit regularly, not rushing off or making them feel like a burden on our busy schedule.
 And that we will treasure their stories, soaking in the details of how God has worked (and continues to work!) through their adventures, their pain, their victories.

 Uniquely created by God in His image, each person, no matter their age, brings to the table unique life perspectives and heavenly gifts to bestow on the lives of all who are honored to know them.

 Special thanks to Concordia Life Care Community residents: Clyde Buchanan, Don Loper, Val Reed, and Bessie Wessler for sharing their thoughts!

-This is a guest blog post written by Concordia’s Paige Mills-Haag for Wheat Ridge Ministries.
+This is a guest blog post written by Concordia’s Paige Mills-Haag for We Raise Foundation.